LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

 The common error here is to forget what loop is the innermost one that you are working on, and exit that loop before is is totally finished.
-It finishes when the test of the condition controling the loop becomes false.
+It finishes when the test of the condition controlling the loop becomes false.

 Look back one more time and make sure the code for this *simpler* table makes sense before we continue to the one with labels....